 This is the perfect filling snack to keep you going all day long.
 It’s great for road trips and hiking, too!

 Here are some ingredient ideas: Roasted and salted nuts, raisins, dried cranberries, dried cherries, dried mango, sunflower seeds, chocolate chips, dried figs, granola, dried coconut flakes, etc.

-Make it extra special by mixing clusters of your own homemade granola!
+Make it extra special by mixing clusters of homemade granola!